A Day in the Life of a Bookkeeper: Behind the Numbers (with my Time Management Hacks)

 What is Time Blocking?

-I dedicate specific chunks of time to focus on one type of work, usually an hour or more.
-For example, from 7:00 AM to 8:30 AM, I might only focus on reconciling accounts for a client.
-It could even be breakfast with a client or the Business Association meeting.
+I try to dedicate specific chunks of time to focus on one type of work, usually an hour or more.
+For example, from 7:30 AM to 9:00 AM, I might only focus on reconciling accounts or processing payroll for a client.
+It could even be breakfast with a client or a Business Association meeting.
 No distractions, just that one thing.
-I normally set a timer and dive in.
 This method keeps me productive and helps prevent the overwhelm that comes with bouncing between different tasks all day.
 It’s not perfect; there’s always a curveball, but it’s okay.
 I figure it out and get back to work.

 9:00 AM: The Multitasking Zone—And Mid-Morning Interruptions

-Mornings between 9:00 AM and 11:30 AM can be a bit of a juggling act.
-Client calls, emails pouring in, and the occasional need of a last-minute report.
-Not to mention the other hats I wear, like the nonprofit I chair, the side hustles I can’t let go of, and my business marketing needs that interrupt my ability to focus fully.
-All while trying to avoid rolling over my Frenchie’s paw, whose favorite nap spot is right behind my chair (when she’s not begging for attention).
-This is when I need to lean heavily on time management tricks.
+Mornings between 9:00 AM and 11:00 AM can be a bit of a juggling act.
+Client meetings, texts pouring in for a last-minute task, and focused bookkeeping entries.
+Not to mention the other hats I wear, such as chairing a nonprofit and my own business’s responsibilities, this is when I need to lean heavily on time management tricks.

-Pomodoro Technique: This is a time management method that breaks work into short, focused bursts (usually 25 minutes), followed by a 5-minute break (when I usually check emails, FB, and Instagram while letting Munchkin outside or giving her a quick belly rub).
-Many apps support it, but I use a simple timer on my phone.
-This helps me stay focused during those periods when interruptions are frequent.
-It’s surprisingly effective for keeping me on task because 25 minutes is a doable block of focus.
+Pomodoro Technique: This is a time management method that breaks work into short, focused bursts (usually 25 minutes), followed by a 5-minute break (when I usually check emails, post to FB or Instagram, and let Munchkin outside or give her a quick belly rub).
+I use my clock, but you can use a timer.
+When I’m not in a meeting, it helps me stay focused.
+It’s surprisingly effective for keeping me on task because 25 minutes is a manageable block of focus—and usually lasts longer.
+I’m not a stickler for time, so 25 minutes can become an hour if I’m in a good groove.
+It’s more of a mentality to keep me focused.
+This chunk of time = this task, then you’re done.
+Take a break and move on to the next task.

 Midday is all about clients.
-I try to schedule all calls and meetings back-to-back to power through them in one block.
+I try to schedule all calls after the morning rush.
 During these calls, I review financial statements, answer questions, and often troubleshoot last-minute surprises (Detective Chrissy to the rescue).
 Some days, I have multiple clients, and others, just one.
+Otherwise, I have scheduled in-person meetings.
 When no meetings are scheduled, I (do a happy dance) use the Pomodoro Technique to do whatever is on my never-ending task list.

 Time focus is essential for meetings because a client visit can eat into my day if I’m not careful.
 I love chatting with my clients.
 To keep things organized, I make sure to:

 Use a notebook for meeting notes: I take notes for everything.
 Each client has their own paper notebook that I use during a call or in-person meeting.
-I then add those notes and to-dos directly in Trello and to my calendars so I never lose track of what needs to be done after our meeting.
-You can use Google Docs, One Note, or whatever works for you.
+I then add those notes and to-dos directly into a client One Note, or whatever works for you.

-Set timers: I limit calls to a strict time limit—usually 30 minutes—and meetings to no longer than two hours (after two hours, most of us are brain-numb).
+Set timers: I limit calls to a strict time limit—usually 30 minutes—and meetings to no longer than three hours (after three hours of focused finance, most of us are zombies).
 Calls are usually just check-ins, whereas in-person meetings are usually more in-depth.

 To-Dos: I schedule my follow-up tasks immediately after the meeting.
-Whether that to-do is in Trello or on my calendar, or (usually) both, it’s a foolproof way of not forgetting a task.
+Whether I’m adding a task to my calendar and setting a reminder on my phone or setting up a timeline for completing projects, it's usually all of the above; it’s a foolproof way to avoid forgetting a task.

 3:00 PM: Afternoon Break—Switching Gears

 Around 3:00 PM, I step away from work for a short break.
 Usually, my daughter arrives home from school, so I might grab a snack with her to catch up on her day while we give some attention to our furry family members.
-This break also helps me clear my head so I can refocus for the day's final stretch, especially after hours of numbers and reports.
+This break also helps me clear my head, allowing me to refocus for the day's final stretch, especially after hours of reviewing numbers and reports.

 3:30 PM: The Final Push—Last-Minute Tasks

 The last chunk of the day is all about tying up loose ends.
-I review any pending invoices, send financial reports, and ensure my to-do list is in good shape for tomorrow.
-I also make any necessary future appointments.
+I review any pending invoices, send financial reports, and ensure my to-do lists are in good shape for the days ahead.

 During this time, I use: